460VCP-Fall2025/VPC/README.md

 We have 2 private servers to run blue green deployment, which allows a smooth transition to updated software or a second instance in case of a failure.
 A load balancer forwards traffic to the currently running private server.

-**Note** For the purposes of our project, we did not fully implement a Blue/Green deployment strategy.
+**Note:** For the purposes of our project, we did not fully implement a Blue/Green deployment strategy.
 There is no option to rollback to previous versions.
-Instead, for simplicity's sake, all that is implemented is the switching between blue and green environments.
+Instead, for simplicity's sake, all that is implemented is the switching between the blue and green environments.

 ------------------------------------------
 ### Running the VPC
 ### Step 1: Prerequisites